 I met a woman a few years back, who was from Princeton, NJ.
 It turned out she was the mother to three rambunctious boys, just like mine- are there really ones that aren’t- and we instantaneously connected.
-We shared a laugh or two, discussing testosterone levels floating in our homes, circulating through the air ducts and in our everyday air that we breathe.
+We shared a laugh or two, discussing testosterone levels floating in our homes, circulating through the air.

-She then mentioned something I found both fascinating and genius.
+She then mentioned something I found both fascinating and fun.
 Back in Princeton, she said, was a club made up of mothers to three boys.
-That was the prerequisite.
+That was the prerequisite- simply having three boys.
+Those who had more were also welcome but we wondered simultaneously whether such folks even possessed time in their schedule for a club.

 It was a group that met every so often, and it worked really well.
-What they had in common connected them, on a level they all understood, and helped them to sustain an ongoing bond.
-A real-life Illumnati or Priory of Sion.
-Except theirs was made up of really tired women, coming up for air, their right hand carrying their calendars in case they double book a playdate by mistake, or inadvertently leave out a birthday from the schedule.
-Both grounds for 15-minute tantrums.
-The other hand squeezes tightly around the stem of a wine glass, whose contents vary from wine to apple juice to a leftover blend concocted days ago- someone’s effort to secretly smuggle vitamins into her little one (but which actually tastes like the bottoms of sneakers- hence the leftovers).
+What they had in common connected them on a level they all understood, and that connection formed an ongoing bond.
+They were a real-life version of the Illumnati or Priory of Sion.
+Except theirs was made up of really tired women.
+Their left hands normally carried calendars at every turn, in case they erroneously double booked a play date, or inadvertently left out a birthday from the schedule- both grounds for 15-minute tantrums.
+Their right remained free, in an upward position, ready at a moment’s notice to use in a necessary scold.
+But upon entry into these meetings, their right hand would instead temporarily tighten around the stem of a wine glass, one well-needed sip into freedom for the evening, and to added cardiovascular protection, at that.

-Apparently, it’s too hectic at this group to notice which they’re actually sipping on, but it doesn’t really matter, as long as they’re doing it together.
+And yes, it’s too hectic at this group to notice who’s sipping on what, as long as they do it together and there’s venting taking place.

 What makes a three-boy household so different